bennetgallein/DiscordGitlab/README.md

 You can either copy the PHP file directly into your project or _preferable_ just use composer.

+## The Scope of this project

+So this is a library for composer, right.
+I'm planning on building a Website that enables even unexperienced users to hook up Gitlab (and maybe other services) to Discord.
+But that's a thing for the future.

 #### Composer require command
 `composer require bennetgallein/discord-gitlab`